 For code jurisdictions that require the bonding wire, and for plumbers who routinely install them, one reason cited is that the bonding wire will help reduce corrosion of the pipe fittings and interior parts, such as the anode rod.

 It should be noted that no electrolysis can occur if the water heater is connected with PEX or any non-copper plumbing pipes.
 Corrosion prevention is not a reason to install a bonding wire if you have non-copper pipes.

 For some building inspectors, the presence of dielectric unions on the copper pipe fittings on the water heater means there MUST be a bonding wire installed between the hot and cold water pipes.
-Dielectric unions are special fittings used where dissimilar metals are connected, intended to prevent corrosion cause by electrolysis.
-Because the dielectric union breaks the path of metal continuity and thereby interrupts the grounding path, the bonding wire serves to reestablish the grounding of the entire plumbing system.
-Here, too, it should be noted that a plumbing system with PEX or other forms of plastic water supply pipe do not require any kind of electrical grounding.
+Dielectric unions are special fittings used where dissimilar metals are connected, intended to prevent corrosion caused by electrolysis.
+Since the dielectric union breaks the path of metal continuity and thereby interrupts the grounding path, the bonding wire serves to reestablish the grounding of the entire plumbing system.
+Note that a plumbing system with PEX or other forms of plastic water supply pipe does not require any kind of electrical grounding.